mkuchnik/PlumberApp/README.md

 pip install -r requirements_very_minimal.txt  # Get some pip packages
 ```

+Note that sometimes keras gets installed alongside keras-nightly, causing an
+error when the model is run.
+If this happens, make sure there are not multiple
+versions of keras/keras-nightly installed.

 Then to run with standard 96 threads/cores for resnet18:
 ```bash
 bash official_runners/resnet18_model_96.sh